Makuo12/Freenove-esp32-rust/README.md

-## Freenove Ultimate Kit Tutorials in Rust
+# Freenove Esp Tutorials in Rust

 Hey there, fellow coding enthusiasts!
-Welcome to the Freenove Ultimate Kit Tutorials in Rust!
-This project is a treasure trove of tutorials that show you how to use the Freenove Ultimate Kit with the awesome Rust programming language.
+Welcome to the Freenove Esp Tutorial in Rust!
+This project contains a series of tutorials that demonstrate how to use the Freenove Ultimate Kit with the Rust programming language.

 ## About

-The Freenove Ultimate Kit is like a Swiss Army Knife for learning electronics and programming.
-This project is all about bringing Rust implementations of the tutorials in the kit to life.
-So, you can dive into Rust while working on some seriously cool hardware projects.
+This project intends to provide Rust versions of the Freenove lessons, which are typically written in C or MicroPython, allowing you to experiment and learn Rust while working on intriguing hardware projects.

 ## Getting Started

 Ready to dive in?
-Let’s start with the [Intro](https://github.com/Makuo12/Freenove-esp32-rust/blob/main/src/01_intro.md).
+Let’s start with the [Intro](01_intro.md).

 ## Tutorials

-Each tutorial is hidden in the src folder.
-Inside the folder, you’ll find all the tutorials.
-The code for each tutorial is in the code folder.
+You can find the code to the tutorials [here](https://github.com/Makuo12/Freenove-esp32-rust/tree/main/code).
+Please note that more tutorials will be coming in on a daily basis.

 ## Contributing